Skip to main content

 They also move at a pace misaligned with mid-market urgency.
 Scoping takes weeks.
 Delivery takes months.
 When a business owner receives a client security questionnaire and needs to respond within five business days, a consultancy engagement that begins with a two-week scoping process is not a solution.

-The Missing Middle: Structured, Ongoing Security Leadership at Small Business Scale
+The Missing Middle: Ongoing Security Governance at Business Scale

 What the Market Has Not Offered — Until Now